VaultWallet/react-native-wrapper/README.md

 ```
 #### Add/Update Account

 Need more details onwhat the account is.
 Like is this the account that you AUTH into locally, or the 'account' used on the cloud to identify the user?
 What is jwt, where is userId initalized/come from?
-On the backend what does this call do? does it generate the wallet for the account?
+On the backend what actions does this call peform for the 'account'? does it generate the wallet for the account etc?

 ```
 vault.addAccount(jwt, userId, name, email)